BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 A DAG can easily manage the ancestor and descendant relations in a geometry library.
 Hence, we neither need to store the raw pointers to the boundary points in the line piece object nor the shared pointer to the line piece in the boundary point objects.

-**Abstraction in FOD**\
+**Abstraction and encapsulation in FOD**\
-FOD models a system by studying the functionality of the posible solutions to the problem.
+FOD models a system by studying the functionality of the possible solutions to the problem.
 Hence, the abstraction concentrates on the behaviors and encapsulates specific pieces of logic in functions.
 The functions are organized hierarchically (e.g. higher level functions) which allows for layered abstraction.
 Generic programming is at the center of FOD which allows decoupling the implementation of a logic from the target types.